chicago-tool-library/circulate/README.md

 * [Lend Engine](https://www.lend-engine.com)
 * [Tool Librarian](http://toollibrarian.com) for those in the Portland, OR area

 Folks interested in helping to build Circulate should get in touch, though!
-I'd love to have collaborators on the project.
+We'd love to have more contributors to the project.